Iowa State Cyclones football: Team name

-Originally, the Iowa Agricultural College (Iowa State University) teams were known as the "Cardinals".
+Originally, the Iowa Agricultural College (Iowa State University) teams were known as the "Cardinals."
 The name was changed after Sept.
-29, 1895, when under legendary coach Glenn "Pop" Warner the Cardinals routed the Northwestern Wildcats, 36–0.
+29, 1895, when under legendary coach Pop Warner the Cardinals routed the Northwestern Wildcats, 36–0.
 Inspired by an extremely active tornado (then called "cyclone") season, the next day, the Chicago Tribune headline read: "Struck by a Cyclone."
 The article went on to say, "Northwestern might as well have tried to play football with an Iowa cyclone as with the team it met yesterday."
-Since then the Iowa State teams have been known as the "Cyclones".
+Since then the Iowa State teams have been known as the "Cyclones."

 Jack Trice

 Jack Trice was Iowa State's first African-American athlete; he was also the first and only Iowa State athlete to die from injuries sustained during athletic competition.
 He died three days after his first game playing for Iowa State against the University of Minnesota on October 6, 1923.
 He suffered a broken collarbone early on, but continued to play until he was trampled by a group of Minnesota players.
 It is disputed whether he was trampled on purpose or if it was an accident.
 A statue commemorates him outside of the stadium that is named for him, Jack Trice Stadium.
 His legacy was forgotten until the 1970s, when students discovered a plaque commemorating him in State Gym.
 They decided to put up a petition to name the stadium, at the time known as Cyclones Stadium, after him.
 Originally they got the field named after him in 1984.
 The stadium was named Jack Trice Stadium in 1997.
 It is the only NCAA Division I stadium named after an African-American.